myhvuong/PowerBI-JSON-Find-Replace/README.md

 * **Backup**: It's highly recommended to create backups of your Power BI report layout files before running this script.
 This will allow you to revert to the original state if any issues occur.
 * **Testing**: Test the script on a copy of your report files first to ensure the replacements are performed as expected.
 * **PBIX Structure**:
-i.
-Power BI reports are zipped archives.
+  * Power BI reports are zipped archives.
 Modifying `layout.json` requires extracting it, making changes, and rebuilding the `.pbix`.
-Zip the *entire extracted folder structure*. ii.
-It's often necessary to delete the `securityBindings.json` file before re-zipping to prevent potential inconsistencies and corruption issues in the rebuilt PBIX file.
+Zip the *entire extracted folder structure*.
+  * It's often necessary to delete the `securityBindings.json` file before re-zipping to prevent potential inconsistencies and corruption issues in the rebuilt PBIX file.
 This file manages data connections and permissions.
 Sometimes, when you modify the layout and rebuild the PBIX, this file can become out of sync, leading to errors or unexpected behavior in Power BI.
 Deleting it forces Power BI to regenerate the file, often resolving conflicts.